This Day In Writing History

 Anne Frank's diary was published in the Netherlands as Het Achterhuis (The Diary) in 1947, then again in 1950.
 It was published in Germany and France in 1950, and then in the UK in 1952, though in the UK, it was unsuccessful and went out of print the following year.

 Surprisingly, the diary's first edition was most successful in Japan, where it sold over 100,000 copies.
 The first American edition was published in 1952 as Anne Frank: The Diary Of A Young Girl.
 In the U.S., the book was just as successful and critically acclaimed as it was in Germany and France.

-Over the years, the book's popularity has grown and it has sold over 25,000,000 copies worldwide.
-It often appears on middle school teachers' assigned reading lists; I first read it in 1983, in eighth grade English class, at the age of 13.
+Over the years, the book's popularity has grown exponentially.
+It has sold over 25,000,000 copies worldwide.
+It often appears on middle school teachers' assigned reading lists; I first read this amazing book in 1983, in eighth grade English class, at the age of thirteen.

 In 1999, Cornelius Suijk, a former director of the Anne Frank Foundation and president of the U.S. Center for Holocaust Education Foundation, announced that he possessed the sections of Anne Frank's diary that had been deleted by her father, Otto, prior to the book's initial publication.